antonjan/browser-pcm-stream/README.md

     openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
     rm csr.pem

 To start run:

     node app.js

 Then go to `http://localhost:3700` and make a recording.
 It should create a wav file in your project's folder.
+The https server will run on http://local_ip_not_localhost:8000 for you to be able to connect via remote desktop browser.